 Tech solutions to tech problems

 Here is where a solution like Lokker can help.
 Not only will a free Lokker Privacy Scan map your entire ecosystem, showing you what all is happening, but our Privacy Automation Platform also enables you to selectively shut off or anonymize individual data flows to third-party apps.
-This essentially cuts off the ability for your website to leak sensitive information at all – from the source.
+This essentially cuts off the ability of your website to leak sensitive information at all – from the source.

 Opt-in vs Opt-out Privacy

-At Lokker, we are all about changing the rules to how companies use and protect private data.
+At Lokker, we are all about changing the rules of how companies use and protect private data.
 The current systems for website publishing and mobile application development are not deploying with a privacy-first mentality as they should have been.